suit-wg/suit-mti/draft-ietf-suit-mti.md

 #  Introduction

 Mandatory algorithms may change over time due to an evolving threat landscape.
 Algorithms are grouped into algorithm profiles to account for this.
 Profiles may be deprecated over time.
-SUIT will define four choices of MTI profile specifically for constrained node software update.
+SUIT will define five choices of MTI profile specifically for constrained node software update.
 These profiles are:

 * One Symmetric MTI profile
-* Two "Current" Asymmetric MTI profiles
+* Three "Current" Asymmetric MTI profiles
 * One "Future" Asymmetric MTI profile

 At least one MTI algorithm in each category MUST be FIPS qualified.